-Represented the maker of an over-the-counter allergy drug in an NAD challenge regarding comparative onset-of-action claims.
+Represented the maker of an over-the-counter allergy drug in a NAD challenge regarding comparative onset-of-action claims.
 The NAD ruled in favor of our client on all material points.

-Counsel multinational consumer product companies, including Blyth, Citrix Online, Deluxe, Dick’s Sporting Goods, Dish Network, Dun & Bradstreet, Home Depot, Honeywell Consumer Products, Jenny Craig, Nike, Sherwin-Williams and Trane regarding compliance with federal and state consumer protection and product safety laws, including the Video Privacy Protection Act.
+Counsel to multinational consumer product companies, including Blyth, Citrix Online, Deluxe, Dick’s Sporting Goods, Dish Network, Dun & Bradstreet, Home Depot, Honeywell Consumer Products, Jenny Craig, Nike, Sherwin-Williams and Trane regarding compliance with federal and state consumer protection and product safety laws, including the Video Privacy Protection Act.

 Represented equity funds by providing due diligence consumer protection regulatory advice with respect to acquisition targets.